jamescook/cataract/BENCHMARKS.md

 - Benchmarks use benchmark-ips with 1-2s warmup and 2-5s measurement periods
 - Measurements show median iterations per second (i/s)
-- css_parser gem is included for reference comparison
 - YJIT is enabled/disabled per subprocess for accurate comparison